Only 36 Percent of Indian Engineers Can Write Compilable Code, Says Study

 b) Your implication that non-indians argue when told what to do is frankly ridiculous, but even if it was true, its clearly better to have the work product of someone competent than polite but incompetent.

-What percent of slashdot editors (Score:1)
+What percent of slashdot editors (Score:1, Funny)

 What percent of Slashdot Editors can spot a dupe?